roveroniandrea/elixir-tests/issues_project/README.md

 ## Testing
 Mix comes with a testing framework called `ExUnit`.
 Default `<project_name>_test.exs` file acts as a boilerplate.
 Tests are defined under `test/` folder.
 Naming should be `test/<module_name>_test.exs`.
+Note `.exs` file.

-Note `.exs` file Use `mix test` to run tests, or VS Code task.
+Use `mix test` to run tests, or VS Code task.
 Optionally `--trace` flag for showing a complete list of runned tests.
-In case an assertion fails, Mix shows the left and right side of the code that failed (for example an equality check)
+In case an assertion fails, Mix shows the left and right side of the code that failed (for example an equality check).

+Also, functions can manually be called by using `-e` flag, like so: `mix run -e 'IssuesProject.CLI.run(["roveroniandrea", "elixir-tests", "5"])'`. (tip: pipe with `|> IO.inspect() to log the returned value`).

+Alternatively, use iex: `iex -S mix` runs mix before going interactive.
+Then you have the interpreted at your project level.

+## Hex
+Hex is mix's package manager.
+Dependencies are defined in `IssuesProject.MixProject.deps`, which returns a list of tuples.
+They are installed into `deps/` folder.

+- `mix deps` shows infos about the project dependencies, for example lists what is not installed
+- `mix deps.get` downloads dependencies

+There's an additional file called `mix.lock` that stores infos about currently installed dependencies, like package-lock.json.